Erik Bruhn: Death

-Bruhn died in Toronto General Hospital on 1 April 1986 at the age of 57.
-His death was attributed to lung cancer.
-However, according to Pierre-Henri Verlhac, he might have died of AIDS.
-He is buried in an unmarked grave at Mariebjerg Cemetery in Gentofte, an affluent northern suburb of Copenhagen, near the house where he grew up.
+Erik Bruhn died on April 1, 1986.
+The cause of his death was lung cancer.
+Some publications, in particular a book compiled by the publisher Pierre-Henri Verlhac, mention an unofficial version that the cause of death might have been AIDS.
+This information is speculative and not confirmed by medical documents, as Verlhac is not a researcher or biographer (he is only a publisher) who had access to personal data.
+Bruhn's official biographer Alexander Meinertz also refutes these rumors in his work.
+Erik Bruhn is buried in an unmarked grave at Mariebjerg Cemetery in Gentofte, an affluent northern suburb of Copenhagen, near the house where he grew up.

 Dance critic John Rockwell, in his obituary of Bruhn, noted:

 Mr. Bruhn was valued more as an epitome of manly elegance and for the sensitivity of his acting than as a virtuoso technician.
 As a partner he was grave and deferential, yet he never subsided meekly into the background.
 And as a poetic actor, he lifted male leading roles in the classic ballets to a new prominence...
 Mikhail Baryshnikov [said] "He was indisputably one of the greatest dancers we have ever seen, and his dignity and style have been a model to us all, which can not be replaced."

 Clive Barnes had named Bruhn "the greatest male classical dancer of his time" when Bruhn retired in 1972.
 In an appreciation of Bruhn's accomplishments published in The New York Times shortly after his death, dance critic Anna Kisselgoff said: